 Once auditor is assigned to audit request then client can open a chat with auditor and can leave message with any doc/pdf/jpg attachment.
 If auditor or client is offline then receiver of message will see a chat notification and will receive an email for same.
 For chat developer will use firebase chat database and API.
 Platform owner need to provide firebase account for developer.

-FAQ section
+FAQ section (comment from Seb: this will be both for Verification and Certification, and accessible from the main page)

+Okay Noted

 These will be some questions and answers managed by admin.
 So that client can explore them.